fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 Idling Resources makes sure that Espresso awaits the Idling Resource before touching the UI components.
 Disposable is just a way to remove them from Espresso when we no longer need it.

 ##### Coroutine Test Setup
-We use a TestDispatcher and initialze our database with it as well.
+We use a TestDispatcher and initialize our database with it as well.

 ```kotlin
 @Before